LowellObservatory/Docker_LDT/DCTStack/README.md

 ## Usage

-Once cloned, adjust the version numbers as needed in [dockerEnvFile.sh](dockerEnvFile.sh) and run it as the user who will be managing the docker data.
+Once cloned, adjust the version numbers as needed in [dockEnvFile.sh](dockEnvFile.sh) and run it as the user who will be managing the docker data.

 Ensure that the data path exists for that user as well.
 The